An Invitation to Spend a Royal Christmas and New Year with the Lancasters!

 This is the time of the Lord of Misrule when all social and moral good manners are relaxed and the world turned upside down.
 Are you thick-skinned?
 Can you put up with a little malice and mischief?
 Do you really mind if the servants make a fool of you?
 Don’t be shocked if one of the royal cooks becomes the Lord of the proceedings.
 But remember to obey all his commands.
 Enjoy a flirtation and an exchange of kisses with whoever you fancy.
 Anything goes under the lax hand of the Lord of Misrule.

 Twelfth Night is the time of gift-giving.
 Henry is very generous with gifts of jewels, brooches, livery collars and lengths of white silk damask for his family and close friends.
-Give what you can, even though Henry might give you an expensive rosary decorated with gold and coral beads.
+Give what you can, however meagre, even though Henry might give you an expensive rosary decorated with gold and coral beads.
 Henry would perhaps like a hanap in return (a gold and enamelled cup with a lid) but a small barrel of ale or good red wine will with do very well.

 Christmas with the Lancasters?